The types of butterflies native to the world's fields, forests and residential areas, present themselves to humans both

 Blue butterflies (Polyommatinae), for example, share the physical characteristic of males having blue wings.
 Wing color of females differs from blue to brown, depending on the species.

 Often identification of blue butterflies begins with a close examination of the patterns present on the underside of the wings.
 Click on the blue butterflies link to view a video that shows a handful of blue butterfly species with the wings folded, highlighting those patterns.

 The thin, tail looking appendage on the bottom of hairstreak butterfly wings, on the other hand, usually serves as the physical characteristic uniting that subfamily.
 Of course, the tail looking appendage for hairstreaks represents one rule of thumb.
 The colorful green hairstreak butterfly in the video Copper butterflies tend to have brown to copper shaded wings.

-Nymphalidae (brush-footed butterflies): The brush-footed butterflies constitute the largest butterfly family, accounting for approximately thirty percent of all North American butterfly species.
+The brush-footed butterflies (Nymphalidae) constitute the largest butterfly family, accounting for approximately thirty percent of all North American butterfly species.

 Formally divided into eleven subfamilies, their common names such as admirals, fritillaries, checkerspots, ladies, crescents, commas and tortoiseshells ring a familiar note for most butterfly enthusiasts.